What is Jobs-to-be-Done? – Definition

 - Brand Positioning: JTBD shows which emotional and social jobs your brand should fulfill.

-- Disruptive Innovation: JTBD explains why simpler, cheaper solutions can displace established providers – if they get the core job done “good enough.”
+- Disruptive Innovation: JTBD explains why simpler, cheaper solutions can displace established providers – if they do the core job “good enough.”

 Jobs-to-be-Done for Austrian SMEs